Getting started with Angel Investing

 - Check for any ongoing litigations, statement of affairs with HMRC, debts etc.

-Whilst you can outsource some of the technical stuff to a solicitor or accountant, there is no substitute for doing your own due diligence.
 Talk to people they work with, talk to their customers - do your homework.
 It's also a good idea to meet the founders in a relaxed setting and get to know them as individuals.
 If you like the idea but you don’t like the people - walk away.

 Tried and tested resources / Useful Links